State of Rhode Island

 Public awareness is important as the disease could spread within potentially larger groups or networks of people.
 RIDOH urges the media, government officials and the community at-large to avoid stigmatizing a particular group or person for mpox, but rather support those at highest risk and ensure that all communities remain vigilant.

 While there are currently no vaccines to prevent STIs, there are vaccines to help prevent mpox infection.
-Getting vaccinated before you are exposed to monkeypox is the best way to prevent disease.
+Getting vaccinated before you are exposed to mpox is the best way to prevent disease.
 For best protection, two doses of JYNNEOS vaccine spaced 28 days apart are recommended.

 Anyone of any sexual orientation or gender identity who is at risk for mpox can get vaccinated.
 Please see the mpox web page for detailed information about mpox vaccine eligibility and recommendations.